Cornerstone Family Programs

 The person you care for is in recovery.
 That's great!
 You can relax and know that they are getting help.
 They stand at a turning point, and there is an excellent chance that they will achieve stable sobriety.
 They may have further problems, but this is a major step in the right direction.
 You have done the right thing and you can feel good about it.
 The following information will help you better understand this disease known as addiction.

-Chemical dependency affects everyone it touches; spouses, significant others, children, friends and employers.
+Chemical dependency affects everyone it touches; spouses, significant others, children, friends, and employers.
 Chemically dependent people and people close to them are all adversely affected.
-No one wants a loved one to be sick, so the family members pretend the disease isn’t there.
+No one wants a loved one to be sick, so the family members pretend the disease isn't there.

 The average chemically dependent person has been ill for years before the family realizes a problem.
 Even after the problem has been identified, more years pass before the chemically dependent person receives help.
 These individuals may not feel good about coming to recovery right now.
 They may feel angry or rejected.
 They may still believe that they don't have a problem.
 This is called denial.
 Denial is very common and it is one of the surest signs that the disease is present.
 Chemical dependency demands that people lie to themselves.
 The person is fooled into believing that they are okay even when their life is falling apart.

 It is important to understand that it is not only the chemically dependent person who is having problems.
 If you have lived close to a chemically dependent person, you are having problems, too.
-In order to cope, family members distort or change reality into something that doesn’t make them so anxious.
+In order to cope, family members distort or change reality into something that doesn't make them so anxious.
 Trying to keep the reality of chemical dependency hidden is like trying to hide an elephant in your living room.
 The problem is there and it’s big, so it takes large misrepresentations of reality to keep it hidden.
-The family pretends there is not a problem.
+The family pretends there is no problem.
 And as the problem gets larger, it takes larger distortions of reality to keep it secret.

 Distortion begins with minimizing.
 Family members pretend the problem is small.
-They minimize to the point that they can’t see the real effect of the illness on themselves and other family members.
+They minimize it to the point that they can't see the real effect of the illness on themselves and other family members.
 But the problem is BIG.

 They focus on the addicted person and as they do, they become cut off from their own feelings.
 They have no time for themselves.
 This sinks the family deeper into an unreal world.

 The next lie families tell themselves is that there is a good excuse for the problem.
 This is called rationalization.
-It’s not the drugs or alcohol, it’s the job, or the boss, or maybe even the person rationalizing.
-Family members, even children, may feel responsible for the chemically dependent person’s drinking or drug use.
-They blame themselves, other people, institutions, money or whatever it takes to get their minds off the real problem.
+It's not the drugs or alcohol, it's the job, or the boss, or maybe even the person rationalizing.
+Family members, even children, may feel responsible for the chemically dependent person's drinking or drug use.
+They blame themselves, other people, institutions, money, or whatever it takes to get their minds off the real problem.

 The last falsification of reality is called denial.
 This is where the family members do not experience the full impact on their own lives.
 They have developed such a tolerance for the craziness that they think it is normal.
 Their lives may be coming apart, but they think everything is still under control.

-The following questionnaire encompasses many aspects of the lives of the alcoholic/addict as well as their family.
-Please check and comment on the items listed below as applicable to the individual’s use of alcohol/drugs and/or other mood-altering chemicals.
-Your comments on these questions will help us gain a more complete understanding of the individual’s problem.
+The questionnaire encompasses many aspects of the lives of the alcoholic/addict as well as their family.
+Please check and comment on the listed items as applicable to the individual's use of alcohol/drugs and/or other mood-altering chemicals.
+Your comments on these questions will help us gain a more complete understanding of the individual's problem.
 Even though some of the questions may seem obvious, it is important to keep in mind that the individual may not be aware of his or her own past behavior.
 Please be specific and answer every item, giving examples wherever possible.
 We welcome any suggestions, concerns, or questions you have.